mrizkimaulidan/fabula/README.md

 $ ./fabula --help
 Usage of ./fabula:
   -option string
-        the parsing option 'story' or 'highlight' -username string
+        The parsing option 'story' or 'highlight' -username string
-        the Instagram username
+        The Instagram username
 ```

 Run the Instagram story downloader: